Nothing Gold Can Stay

 Nothing gold can stay.

-The second stanza broadens the scope, moving from the natural world to a more universal understanding of loss.
-“Then leaf subsides to leaf” depicts the natural progression of growth and decay—a simple, understated observation that carries significant weight.
-The allusion to “Eden” is crucial.
-By comparing the loss of spring’s golden hue to the fall of Eden, Frost links natural beauty to a sense of lost paradise and inherent sadness.
-This elevates the poem beyond a simple nature observation.
-The parallel with “So dawn goes down to day” reinforces the theme of impermanence, just as dawn fades into day, all beautiful things must eventually pass.
-The final line, “Nothing gold can stay,” is a concise and powerful statement of the poem’s central idea, a universal truth elegantly expressed.
+The second stanza broadens the poem’s scope, moving from the specific observation of nature to a more universal understanding of loss and change.
+“Then leaf subsides to leaf” depicts the natural, almost imperceptible progression of growth and decay.
+The initial, extraordinary “gold” gives way to the more common, mature “leaf.”
+This simple, understated observation carries significant weight, marking the transition from unique beauty to ordinary existence.
+The poem then introduces a profound allusion: “So Eden sank to grief.”
+By comparing the loss of spring’s golden hue to the biblical fall of Eden, Frost elevates the poem beyond a simple nature observation.
+This powerful reference instantly evokes themes of paradise lost, innocence departed, and inherent sadness, linking natural beauty to a universal sense of lost perfection.
+The parallel structure continues with, “So dawn goes down to day,” reinforcing the theme of impermanence.
+Just as the beautiful, hopeful moment of dawn inevitably fades into the ordinary light of day, all beautiful things must eventually pass.
+The final line, “Nothing gold can stay,” serves as a concise, powerful, and unforgettable statement of the poem’s central idea.
+It is a universal truth, elegantly expressed, leaving the reader with a profound sense of the transient nature of all cherished things.

-- Allusion: The reference to “Eden” is a significant allusion to the biblical Garden of Eden, instantly evoking themes of paradise, innocence, and loss.
+1. Allusion: The reference to “Eden” is a significant allusion to the biblical Garden of Eden.
+This instantly evokes powerful themes of paradise, innocence, and the profound sorrow of loss.
+By drawing this parallel, Frost suggests that the passing of spring’s golden beauty is akin to a universal fall from grace, a loss of an ideal state.

-- Iambic Trimeter: While not strictly adhering to a rigid meter, the poem largely utilizes iambic trimeter (three pairs of unstressed/stressed syllables per line), contributing to its flowing, lyrical quality.
+3. Iambic Trimeter: While not strictly rigid, the poem largely utilizes iambic trimeter, meaning each line generally consists of three iambs (a metrical foot with an unstressed syllable followed by a stressed syllable).
+This contributes to its flowing, lyrical quality and makes it pleasant to read aloud.
 For example, consider the rhythm of: “Her hard-est hue to hold.”